grimmer0125/appleCrawler-node/README.md

 1. (optional) Install the latest version of node.js from https://nodejs.org/en/
 2. Go to the project root foldler.
 3. Type "npm install" to install npm dependencies.
 4. Run "npm start" to launch the application.

+## test crawler part
+type `node server.js`